Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 * [Git](https://git-scm.com/): Git was used for version control and to make good use of my git pod terminal to push my code from Git to GitHub.

 # - Site Testing
-## 1. Code checking & validation
+## 1. Code checking & validation.
 * I validated all four pages of my HTML code using the [W3C HTML Markup Validation Service](https://validator.w3.org/) and my CSS code by using the [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/).
-## 2. User story testing and results
+## 2. User story testing and results.

 ###  A - First Time Visitor Goals:
 * As a first time vistior I want to learn more about what makes this gym different from the many others out there, so I'm looking for incentives / promotional offers or otherwise.